getsentry/sentry.engineering/data/blog/boosting-ios-session-replay-performance-with-view-renderer-v2.md

 The optimized view renderer was introduced through a careful rollout process designed to minimize risk while maximizing the performance benefits for users experiencing issues.

-Starting with Sentry Cocoa SDK [v8.48.0](https://github.com/getsentry/sentry-cocoa/releases/tag/8.48.0), the new implementation was available as an experimental feature controlled by the `options.sessionReplay.enableExperimentalViewRenderer` flag.
+Starting with Sentry Apple SDK [v8.48.0](https://github.com/getsentry/sentry-cocoa/releases/tag/8.48.0), the new implementation was available as an experimental feature controlled by the `options.sessionReplay.enableExperimentalViewRenderer` flag.

 This experimental approach allowed early adopters to test the new renderer in their production environments.
 Based on positive feedback and telemetry data, the optimized renderer became the default implementation in [v8.50.2](https://github.com/getsentry/sentry-cocoa/releases/tag/8.50.2).